FahedHermoza/android-testing-with-chatgpt/README.md

 To create similar functions from a sample base class, we will use the concept of Seed and Generator from the realm of pseudo-random numbers, explained in detail in the Guidelines.

 We will base ourselves on 2 structures:
-The first one, the structure using the ChatGPT context.
-ChatGPT is designed to maintain context within a conversation, allowing it to understand and respond to the current thread of conversation.
+1. The context: ChatGPT is designed to maintain context within a conversation, allowing it to understand and respond to the current thread of conversation.

-The second one, using custom instructions.
-Through this functionality, ChatGPT allows us to preload 2 prompts through 2 questions, which will be useful to load the seed and the generator.
+2. Custom instructions: Through this functionality, ChatGPT allows us to preload 2 prompts through 2 questions, which will be useful to load the seed and the generator.
 Here, we must take into account the limit of 1500 characters for each preloaded prompt.

 ### 🛠  Using the context
 Seed